 Editor’s Note 8: Further details on Common reader function is to be discussed by RAN1 and RAN2.

-A-IoT RAN node function: A function that contains e.g. the control of the A-IoT radio resources used towards the A-IoT device.
+A-IoT RAN node function: A function that contains e.g., the control of the A-IoT radio resources used towards the A-IoT device.

-Editor’s Note 9: further details are FFS.
-Note that “control of A-IoT radio resources” does not necessarily imply dynamic configuration of resources but could also rely on static assignment of resources by means of OAM.
-Aspects concerning coordination of the Upper Layer functions (e.g. Inventory, Command) e.g. in case these functions have to be performed over a multitude of instances of the Common Reader Function are FFS.
+NOTE y: “control of A-IoT radio resources” does not necessarily imply dynamic configuration of resources but could also rely on static assignment of resources by means of OAM.

 6.4.1 Support of Topology 1